 Look below for this week's daily prayer devotionals written by leaders here at TACC.
 These devotionals are designed to help guide you as you read and pray through the scriptures.
 You can find our current reading schedule on our Shock & Awe page.
 You can also pick up printed copies at the back table of the worship center or in the church office.
-Email email@example.com if you would like a previous week's devotionals.
+Scroll to the bottom of the page for downloads to of each month's devotional guides.

 Monday, 4/23, John 4: Help us to read your word with fresh eyes, not assuming we know the stories, and miss what you are trying to tell us.
 Thank you, Jesus, that you are the Christ and that you have revealed yourself to us and what you want us to know is in your word, help us not take that for granted.
 In verse 24 you tell us “God is spirit and those who worship him must worship him in spirit and truth.”
 Thank you for giving us insight into the mysteries of God.
 In verse 39, it says that “many Samaritans from that town believed in him because of the woman’s testimony” thank you Lord that you use people to bring others to yourself, help us share our testimonies to reach those around us who don’t know you.

 Tuesday, 4/24, John 5: God help me not let excuses keep me from you, but help me recognize my need for repentance.
 Thank you for your forgiveness.
 Thank you, Jesus, that you are God and while you were here on earth you showed us how to submit to the will of the Father.
 Help us live with obedience and submission to the Father’s will like you did.
 In verse 24 you tell us “whoever hears my word and believes him who sent me has eternal life.
 He does not come into judgment but has passed from death to life.”
 Help us to hear those words and not take them for granted, forgive us when we become complacent in living out your will but still expect the rewards.